grpc/proposal/A88-xds-data-error-handling.md

 3. If the status code is NOT_FOUND or PERMISSION_DENIED and the "fail_on_data_errors" server feature is present in the bootstrap config, delete the existing cached resource, if any.
-4. If there is an existing cached resource, call the watchers' `OnAmbientError()` method with the error.
-Otherwise, call th watchers' `OnResourceChanged()` method with the error.
+4. If there is an existing cached resource (which there will not be if it was deleted in the previous step), call the watchers' `OnAmbientError()` method with the error.
+Otherwise, call the watchers' `OnResourceChanged()` method with the error.

 ### Changes to Resource Timer Behavior